Germany begins new parliamentary era | DW | 26.10.2021

 The parliament has also become younger more diverse.
 With an average age of 47.5, this is the youngest Bundestag in decades,and some 35% of the parliamentarians are female, the highest proportion since 2013.
 Around 11% are of immigrant background, the highest proportion ever, but still lower than the nearly 27% in the German population.

-Tuesday's five-hour agenda included electing the new Bundestag president, who will then lead the remainder of the sitting along with deputy presidents.
-Here, the likely winner was the well-regarded Social Democrat nominee, Bärbel Bas, a health policy specialist.
+Tuesday's five-hour agenda included the end of an era: The election of the new Bundestag president, who led the remainder of the sitting.
+The winner, with over 500 votes, was the well-regarded Social Democrat nominee Bärbel Bas, a health policy specialist and only the third woman ever to take the office.

+"I see my election as a change in the times," she said in her opening speech.
+"It does our country good for citizens to see a woman taking responsibility in the heart of our democracy."

 But the wrangling with the AfD dominated the opening session, as the delegates debated who would be elected parliamentary vice presidents.